-Myiasis involves the larvae (maggots) of two-winged (dipterous) flies.
+Myiasis involves the larvae (maggots) of two-winged flies (dipterous flies).
 Three types of cutaneous infestation exist, depending on the species involved:

-Other organs sometimes are involved (eg, nasopharynx, GI tract, GU tract).
+Other organs sometimes are involved (eg, nasopharynx, gastrointestinal tract, genitourinary tract).
 Infestation usually occurs in tropical countries, so most cases in the US occur in people who have recently arrived from endemic areas.

 Typical symptoms include itching, a sensation of movement, and sometimes lancinating pain.
 The initial lesion may resemble an arthropod bite or bacterial furuncle but may be distinguished by the presence of a central punctum with serosanguineous drainage; sometimes a small portion of the end of the larva is visible.
 D. hominis lesions are more common on the face, scalp, and extremities, whereas C. anthropophaga lesions tend to occur in areas that are covered by clothing and appear on the head, neck, and back.

-The most common flies are Gasterophilus intestinalis and Hypoderma sp.
+The most common flies are Gasterophilus intestinalis and Hypoderma species.
 These flies typically infest horses and cattle; people acquire them via contact with infested animals or, less often, via direct egg-laying on their skin.
 Larvae of these flies burrow under the skin, causing pruritic, advancing lesions, which may be mistaken for cutaneous larva migrans; however, fly larvae are much larger than nematodes, and the lesions created by fly larvae last longer.
-Treatment is similar to that of furuncular myiasis.